johnckealy/vue-auth-jwt/README.md

 `vue-auth-jwt` is a very young open source tool, and I would be very happy to welcome contributors.
-If you would like to contribute, send me an email at `johnckealy.dev@gmail.com`.
+If you would like to contribute, feel free to open an issue or pull request.
+You can also send me an email at `johnckealy.dev@gmail.com`.